JDEHPage/JD_PDA/Practicals/static_and_dynamic_task_a/Static_&_Dynamic_Testing.md

   Carry out dynamic testing on testing_task_2.rb.

   Read through the code.
 Create a spec file and write a test for each function.
-Screenshot the tests and the tests failing.
 Correct the errors you spotted in task A.